You can find the Tour Series rules HERE.

 5. Hold the camera above the fish pointing downward and take the picture.
 Pictures taken at "advantageous" angles may receive a deduction or face possible disqualification.

 *Total length of the fish is easily seen

 *Kayak is in the picture

 *Water where caught is in the picture

-*All fish will be rounded down to the nearest 1/4 inch.
+*All fish will be rounded down to the nearest 1/4 inch, or last visible marking.

 *Be sure to take extra care when performing these steps and treat the catch with the utmost respect!

 IF YOU DO NOT FOLLOW THE PROCEDURES LISTED ABOVE THE FISH MAY BE DISQUALIFIED!